History of Nauvoo, Illinois: Sauk and Meskwaki village (before 1824)

-A large village of Sauk (or Sac) and Meskwaki (or Fox) was established along the Mississippi River, near what is now Nauvoo, in the late 18th century; this village had as many as 1,000 lodges.
+A large village of Sauk (Sac) and Meskwaki (Fox) was established along the Mississippi River, near what is now Nauvoo, in the late 18th century; this village had as many as 1,000 lodges.
 In 1823 or 1824, Captain James White purchased the village from Quashquame, a Sauk leader.
 White gave Quashquame "a little sku-ti-apo [liquor], and two thousand bushels of corn" for the land.
 Quashquame's village moved to the west side of the river, merging with an existing Sauk village near what is now Montrose, Iowa.

 In 1841, Joseph Smith, living in Nauvoo, was visited by Sauk and Meskwaki from the Iowa village.
 "The ferryman brought over a great number on the ferry-boat and two flat boats for the purpose of visiting me.
 The military band and a detachment of Invincibles (part of the Legion) were on shore ready to receive and escort them to the grove, but they refused to come on shore until I went down.
 I accordingly went down, and met Keokuk, Kis-ku-kosh, Appenoose, and about one hundred chiefs and braves of those tribes, with their families."
 Smith then discussed the Mormon religion with them, followed by a feast and dancing by the Indians.